LAWYER

 ‘24/7 VALENCIA’ INTERVIEW WITH VIRGINIA DE LA CUADRA GALERA … ENGLISH-SPEAKING LAWYER

 I sat down with Virginia De La Cuadra Galera, an English speaking Spanish lawyer.
 She warmly welcomed me into her spacious office centrally located in central Valencia.
 We discussed her background, COVID and Brexit.
 She also passionately told me about her role in a women’s association.
-Despite the current situation, she had a very positive attitude and said “we have to realise the important things; our health, and the people close to us”.
+Despite the recent issues affecting so many people, she had a very positive attitude and said “we have to realise the important things; our health, and the people close to us”.

 Can you tell me about your background as a lawyer and where you learned English?